mmtk/mmtk-core/docs/userguide/src/portingguide/debugging/assertions.md

 ## Extreme debugging assertions

-Other than the normal debugging assertions, MMTk also has a set of optional runtime checks that can be turned on by enabling the feature `extreme_assertions`.
+In addition to the normal debugging assertions, MMTk also has a set of optional runtime checks that can be turned on by enabling the feature `extreme_assertions`.
 These usually include checks that are too expensive (even in a debug build) that we do not want to enable by default.